SloBE188/senob/README.md

 ### Prerequisites

-- An x86-based computer or emulator
+- An x86-based computer or emulator (as an example QEMU)
 - A GCC Cross-Compiler
 - NASM
 - GNU Make